Bear McCreary: Other series

-McCreary composed the theme and music for the television series Foundation, an Apple TV+ series adapted from Isaac Asimov’s novels.
+McCreary composed the theme and music for the television series Foundation, an Apple TV+ series adapted from Isaac Asimov's novels.
 The Season 1 soundtrack was released on September 24, 2021.

-The next year, he composed the score for the Amazon Prime Video fantasy television series The Lord of the Rings: The Rings of Power, releasing an album along each episode.
+The following year, he composed the score for the Amazon Prime Video fantasy television series The Lord of the Rings: The Rings of Power.
+McCreary, who wrote the score over a period of 9 months, has been a fan of J. R. R. Tolkien since reading The Hobbit aged 10.
+He called the job "a dream come true".

 Films

 McCreary worked on several films providing additional music and conducting for My Baby's Daddy and Johnson Family Vacation before striking off on his own and scoring Rest Stop and Wrong Turn 2: Dead End, both direct to video.